How Semilocal Are Semilocal Density Functional Approximations? -Tackling Self-Interaction Error in One-Electron Systems

-By design, $F_x^{SCAN} \geq 0$, satisfying the exact constraint of exchange energy being negative \cite{primer}, $F_x^{SCAN} \le 1.174$, satisfying the tight Lieb-Oxford bound for any one-electron densities \cite{LO_bound}, and $F_x^{SCAN} \rightarrow s^{-1/2}$ as $s \rightarrow \infty$, satisfying the finite exchange energy per electron under the one-dimensional, nonuniform coordinate scaling \cite{non_uni_cs}.
-The parameter $a$ = 4.9479 is then determined by the exchange energy of H. The resulting $F_x^{SCAN}(s)$ decreases monotonically with $s$, providing greater enhancement for electron densities with small $s$, which are typically more compact and slowly varying, than those with large $s$ that are dilute and rapidly varying.
-Such a simple construction works surprisingly well for one-electron systems, improving over PBE, as demonstrated in Table \ref{exchange} for H and Gaussian electron density and Figure \ref{fig:be curve} for $H_2^+$.
-It is thus desirable to keep this simplicity when introducing the q dependence into $F_x(s,q)$.
+Here, i in SCAN-i stands for iso-orbital systems.
+By design, $F_\mx^\mathrm{SCAN-i} \geq 0$, satisfying the exact constraint of a negative exchange energy \cite{primer}, $F_\mx^\mathrm{SCAN-i} \le 1.174$, satisfying the tight Lieb-Oxford bound for any one-electron density \cite{LO_bound}, and $F_\mx^\mathrm{SCAN-i} \propto s^{-1/2}$ as $s \rightarrow \infty$, satisfying the finite exchange energy per electron under the one-dimensional non-uniform coordinate scaling \cite{non_uni_cs}.
+The parameter $a$ = 4.9479 is then determined by the exchange energy of H. The resulting $F_\mx^\mathrm{SCAN-i}$ decreases monotonically with $s$, providing greater enhancement for electron densities with small $s$, which are typically more compact and slowly varying than those with large $s$.
+This simple construction works surprisingly well for one-electron systems, improving over PBE, as demonstrated in Tab.~\ref{exchange} for H and the Gaussian electron density and in Fig.~\ref{fig:be curve} for $\mr{H}_2^+$.
+It is thus desirable to maintain this simplicity when introducing a dependence on $q$ in $F_\mx(s,q)$.